jdisset/dracon/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Dracon is a modular configuration system and CLI generator for Python, built on top of YAML.
-It’s designed for research and production projects that need flexible, explicit, and easily composable configs—without magic or friction.
+Dracon is a configuration system and CLI generator for Python, built on YAML.
+It's for projects that need flexible, explicit, and composable configs, without magic or friction.

-#### Why Dracon?
+### Why Dracon?

 Most config systems I've had the pleasure to deal with were either:

-- Too simple ("just a dict, argparse, and pain")
+- **Too simple** ("just a dict, argparse, and pain")
-- Too magical (opaque, sometimes bespoke frameworks that obscure what’s actually in use), or
+- **Too magical** (opaque, sometimes bespoke frameworks that obscure what's actually in use), or
-- Too rigid (I have a lot of respect for Hydra, but often found myself fighting the "Proper Way" instead of getting work done).
+- **Too rigid** (I have a lot of respect for Hydra, but often found myself fighting the "Proper Way" instead of getting work done).

-I built Dracon to hit the “powerful but transparent” sweet spot, especially for modern ML and research codebases, where you need to juggle random YAML files coming from your packages, your local machine, and your users.
+I built Dracon to hit the "powerful but transparent" sweet spot, especially for modern ML and research codebases, where you need to juggle random YAML files coming from your packages, your local machine, and your users.
 Adding to that are environment variables, N layers of overrides, and boilerplate CLI argument